 Items Typically Included in an Advance Healthcare Directive in New Mexico

 Everyone has their own preferences, and it is up to you what is included in your advance healthcare directive.
 You may specify your wishes or leave future decisions entirely up to your agent.
 Specific directives may include:

-- You don’t want the use of particular equipment, such as dialysis or ventilators, used to keep you alive.
+- Whether you want or don’t want the use of particular equipment, such as dialysis or ventilators, used to keep you alive.

-- You don’t want to have a feeding tube, IV, or other apparatus for nourishment if you are unable to eat or drink.
+- Whether you want or don’t want to have a feeding tube, IV, or other apparatus for nourishment if you are unable to eat or drink.

-- You don’t want to be given particular medications or treatments, such as psychotropic medications or blood transfusions.
+- Whether you want or don’t want to be given particular medications or treatments, such as psychotropic medications or blood transfusions.

-- You want to ensure your viable organs are donated upon your death.
+- Whether you want or don’t want to ensure your viable organs are donated upon your death.

 If you have a mental illness, New Mexico offers a separate statute and form for mental health advance directives (also sometimes referred to as psychiatric advance directives).
 This form can be incredibly valuable if your mental illness is a type that is treatable but makes you susceptible to relapse.
-Contact us at 575-339-2100 to discuss this special type of directive and how it can help you.
+Contact one of our Albuquerque estate planning attorneys to discuss this special type of directive and how it can help you.